KenanOzbelli/googlesheetsform/README.md

 # Google Sheets API Form

-## a project for adding information orginizing information from a form to google drive/sheets using Google API.
+## a project for adding information organizing information from a form to google drive/sheets using Google API.

 ### Url to the Application - http://googlesheetsform-dev.us-east-1.elasticbeanstalk.com/